 “Letting the emotional overwhelm and tension be released from your body regularly is one of the best things that you can do leading up to your wedding day.”

 1. Wedding Planner Book – Keeping all of your information in one place and ticking things off as you go makes a huge difference to your piece of mind.
 There is nothing quite like the stress of losing contact details or important information.
-You can purchase these yourself or a good Marriage Celebrant or Event Planner should gift you one of your initial meeting.
+You can purchase these yourself or some Marriage Celebrants or Event Planners will gift you one.

 2. Support – Do you have a good team around you?
 Make sure that the suppliers you have hired are there to help make your day run as smoothly as possible.
 Also, don’t forget to delegate to your partner, bridesmaids, friends and family, there is no need to turn into a Bridezilla but those who love you will love to help!

 3. Meditation – Many of us already have a practice that we use on a regular basis but times of overwhelm and stress are the easiest times to forget them.
 Make sure you create space to continue with your normal health routines…

 4. Music – Relaxing or uplifting music – There is nothing like your favourite song or dance tune to help soothe those overwrought nerves.
 Whether you sit down with a cuppa, sing your heart out in the car or have an impromptu dance around the lounge room, music helps bring us back to a sense of calm and well-being.